The 10 Best Easy Hikes in the Atlanta Metro Area

 1. The Palisades (North Atlanta/Marietta)

-Rambling along the banks of the Chattahoochee River just 11 miles from the heart of downtown, the Palisades Trails are a scenic escape from the hustle and bustle of Atlanta without ever leaving city limits.
+Rambling along the banks of the Chattahoochee River just 11 miles from the heart of Downtown, the Palisades Trails are a scenic escape from the hustle and bustle of Atlanta without ever leaving city limits.
 The trails are broken up into East and West sections.

-The West Palisades feature easier hikes with few gains along four miles of mostly paved trails.
+The West Palisades features easier hikes with few gains along four miles of mostly paved trails.
 It’s not a loop hike, but follows Rottenwood Creek with multiple bridge crossings and is a good bet for families and trail runners.

 Hiking East Palisades is more strenuous and usually less crowded.
 If you’re up for the challenge, you’ll be rewarded with stellar overlooks of the river and a stroll through a tall bamboo forest.
 More than six miles of unpaved trails intersect at various places allowing for a variety of loop hikes and options.

 Located seven miles northeast of Downtown, the Morningside Nature Preserve has long been one of Atlanta’s best-kept secrets.
 This tucked-away retreat in the upscale Morningside neighborhood, with 30-acres of easy walking trails and babbling creeks where kids and dogs splash during summer, is a natural oasis in the city.
 Don’t expect manicured lawns and picnic gazebos — the charm here is authentic Southern wildland captured in the heart of the city.